sap-tutorials/Tutorials/tutorials/spa-create-excel-automation/spa-create-excel-automation.md

 ## You will learn
   - How to use Excel SDK of SAP Process Automation (SPA) to read and process data in an Excel

+## Intro
+  SAP Process Automation has native integration to several Microsoft Office products including Outlook, Excel SDK.
+In this Tutorial, you will explore how to use Excel SDK to your automations.

 ---

 ### About Excel SDK